renzocabarios/pet-clinic/README.md

 - As an admin, I should be able to update a personnel's position

 - As an admin, I should be able to delete a user

+- As an admin, I should be able to logout my account